 These free tools from Google give you insight into your entire website's performance.
 Learn hot keywords in your market, find URL errors, and identify areas of improvement for page load speed.

 Interested in using some of these tools for your own website?
-Check out our full list of the top 10 free (or mostly free!)
+Read our full list of the top 10 free (or mostly free!)
 SEO tools for event profs.

 Websites are becoming more important than ever as customers continue to gravitate toward online shopping.
 As your digital showroom, your website should represent your brand and be well maintained, meaning updated information and no broken links, etc. Keeping up with this can be complicated and time-consuming, especially at the pace of the event industry.
 This is why smart software that empowers your website strategy is a serious life-saver!

 It's no secret that the faster you respond to a potential client, the more likely you are to earn their business.
 In addition, the younger generation doesn’t like talking on the phone and wants to be able to shop any time, day or night.
 You can give them a way to get that instant gratification while still maintaining full control of the sales process.
 You can also enjoy the benefit of walking into your office and already having potential new revenue sitting ready for you.

 We've got the solution to satisfying clients' desire for instant gratification.
 Goodshuffle Pro offers the popular Website Wishlist Integration to pair with your website.
 Potential clients looking to start the rental process can submit a wishlist on your website of all the inventory pieces they'd like to rent.
 A proposal is immediately created in Goodshuffle Pro, which you can then tweak as desired before sending the official quote.
 You still maintain full control over when the quote is sent.